 To schedule an appointment or learn more information, visit the Counseling and Psychological Services website at sjsu.edu/counseling.

-Peer Connections is your campus-wide resource for mentoring (time management, note taking, learning strategies, adjusting to college, etc.) and tutoring (including over 120 different courses and undergraduate writing).
+Peer Connections is your campus-wide resource for mentoring (time management, note taking, learning strategies, adjusting to college, etc.) and tutoring (including over 200 different courses and undergraduate writing).
 In addition, Peer Connections provides classroom support through Supplemental Instruction Leaders, Learning Assistants, Peer Mentors, and Embedded Tutors.
 Your instructor will announce if a Peer Educator is in your class.
-Peer Connections also has space for studying and offers breakfast snacks for students each day while supplies last.
+Peer Connections also has a welcoming space for studying in the Student Services Center right near parking.
 All services are FREE to SJSU students.